 Avoid these common pitfalls when reporting your GPA:

-Misidentifying Your Scale: Double-check your GPA scale.
-Entering a 4.0 GPA as unweighted when weighted can mislead admissions officers and further affect your admissions chances.
+- Misidentifying your scale.
+Double-check your GPA scale.
+Entering a 4.0 GPA as unweighted when it is actually weighted can mislead admissions officers and alter your admissions chances.

-Overlooking Weighted GPAs: If your school uses a weighted GPA system and reports an unweighted GPA, you may undersell your academic rigor.
+- Overlooking weighted GPAs.
+If your school uses a weighted GPA system and you report an unweighted GPA, you may undersell your academic abilities and the rigor of your course load.

 Why Accuracy Matters

 Why is it so important to be accurate?
 Colleges use the information you provide to compare applicants.
 Inaccurate reporting can misrepresent your academic performance, potentially affecting your chances of admission.
-For instance, if you report a 4.0 GPA as unweighted when it’s actually weighted, you may appear less competitive than you actually are.
 Colleges often recalculate GPAs based on their standards, but providing accurate data helps ensure they understand your achievements in the proper context.
+You want to make sure that you give colleges a clear picture of your academic abilities.

 How Schools Use Your GPA

-Consider Course Rigor: Colleges look beyond the GPA to see the difficulty of your courses.
+- Consider course rigor.
+Colleges look beyond the GPA to see the difficulty of your courses.
 A slightly lower GPA with a rigorous course load can be more impressive than a perfect GPA with more accessible classes.
-This underscores the importance of your academic choices in the college admissions process.
+That’s why the classes you choose to take in high school play an important role in the college admissions process.

-In summary, reporting your GPA accurately is essential when filling out the Common App.
+Reporting your GPA accurately is essential when filling out the Common App.
 It helps colleges understand your academic performance and potential.
-Take the time to understand your school’s grading system, ensure you’re selecting the correct scale, and provide any necessary context to avoid misunderstandings.
+Take the time to understand your school’s grading system, select the correct scale, and provide any necessary context to avoid misunderstandings.